zc1036/lips/README.md

 ## The basic idea

 Taking inspiration from LaTeX, all text passes through the preprocessor unaltered except when prefixed by a `\` character.
-The `\` character interprets the subsequent text as a lisp object and evaluates it, printing the result of the evaluation.
+The `\` character interprets the subsequent text as a Lisp object and evaluates it, printing the result of the evaluation.
 That's it.

 ## But that seems too simple